 Use Amazon PPC to run Pay Per Click campaigns that boost sales and improve your ranking.

-Do a comprehensive Keyword Research (use tools like Sonar, Merchant words, Helium 10).
+Conduct comprehensive Keyword Research (use tools like Sonar, Merchant words, Helium 10 for keyword optimization).

-Polish your Product Listing to perfection (optimize images, texts, product details, back-end).
+Polish your Product Listing to perfection (Amazon search optimization of images, texts, product details, back-end).